kimbjerge/MCC-trap/README.md

 | Scikit learn | tbd      |

 #### Using Anaconda: ####
-1. Install the dependencies and create the environment using the provided OS specific environment file with the command "conda create --name myEnv --file ENV_FILE.txt
+1. Install the dependencies and create the environment using the provided OS specific environment file with the command "conda create --name myEnv --file ENV_FILE.txt"
 2. Activate the enviorement using the command "activate myEnv"

 #### Start the program ####